 4. Internet accessibility

 Planning on using QR Codes to redirect people to a weblink?
-Or looking forward to creating dynamic QR Codes?
+Or looking forward to creating dynamic QR Codes using a CMS tool?

 Then you must make sure there is a good internet connection where you are placing your QR Code.